 Remote Web Console is a standard terminal emulator for the X Window System that allows devices to be connected directly from the browser, avoids opening ports visible to outside and leaves a zero-attack surface.

 For other versions, the port is dynamic, and a tunnel can be kept for 2-8 hours.
 After 8 hours, the tunnel will be disconnected, and the port number will be removed.
 For the Enterprise Edition you can always connect devices to the same host and port.

 For other versions, only one port is supported at a time.
 For example, when you connect to the ssh 22 port, you will not be able to connect to the vnc 5900 port.
 For the Enterprise Edition, you can connect to multiple ports of this device at the same time.

 CloudWatch alarms can monitor these state changes of your devices such as connection status, CPU utilization, memory utilization and CPU temperature.
 For example, when a device is offline, an alert email will be sent to your email account.

 Restrict device access to specific IP addresses or login IP using a web browser.
 Make your device virtually invisible to any port scans and protect against DDoS attacks.

 Provide insights about the manufacturing date of the SD card, total data writes and error counts, and provides the remaining life to determine when the SD card needs to be replaced

 Our global infrastructure provides a network with low latency and high availability.
-You can specify a proxy server near your location in a wide data center geographic area.
+You can specify proxy servers near your location in a wide geographical area of data centers.
 Also, we can provide the dedicated server and higher bandwidth.
 Please contact us if necessary.